ssjjjhw/ModuLM/README.md

 conda env create -f modulm.yml
 ```

-# Dataset and Model Usage Instructions
+# Dataset and Backbone

-## Dataset
+* **Dataset**

-The datasets used in this project can be downloaded from the [MolTC project](https://github.com/MangoKiller/MolTC/).
+* The datasets used in this project can be downloaded from the [MolTC](https://github.com/MangoKiller/MolTC/).
 All data should be placed in the `/data` folder.

-## LLM Backbone Models
+* **LLM Backbone Models**

-The backbones of different Large Language Models (LLMs) can be downloaded from Hugging Face.
+* The backbones of different Large Language Models (LLMs) can be downloaded from [Hugging Face](https://huggingface.co/).
 Please make sure the downloaded LLMs are stored in the `backbone` folder.

-## DDI Tasks

-For Drug–Drug Interaction (DDI) tasks, we provide code for training separately on all DDI datasets.
-We plan to release code for joint training across all DDI datasets in the future.

-## Solvation Gibbs Free Energy Prediction

-For solvation Gibbs free energy prediction tasks:

-- You can run the pretraining stage using the provided pretraining data.
-- Fine-tuning may converge in just a few epochs, so early stopping or truncation is recommended.
+* It is worth noting that in ModuLM, to ensure a fairer comparison, we adopted a configuration similar to Galactica.
+This means that if you download other series of LLMs for extension, you will need to make some modifications to the pretokenizer in the tokenizer vocabulary.
+For specific changes, you can refer to the tokenizer used in Galactica.